KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RSS-FEED by Taolanoz](https://github.com/Taolanoz/MMM-RSS-FEED)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Found `XMLHttpRequest` in file `feednami.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `feednami.js`: Replace it with built-in fetch.
-3. Recommendation: Found `new Date()` in file `feednami.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `new Date()` in file `feednami.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RTSPStream by shbatm](https://github.com/shbatm/MMM-RTSPStream)